knapikb/shiny_hydrogen_wf/README.md

 ## Objectives and Overview

-This is an app for graphing the probability density wavefunctions for a hydrogen atom.
+This is an app for plotting the wavefuntion's probability densities for a hydrogen atom.
 First and foremost this was an excuse to play around with the relatively new [Shiny for Python](https://shiny.posit.co/py/docs/overview.html).